92amartins/92amartins/README.md

 - Love other people's pets.
 Scared about the possibility to have one.
 - Vegetarian between 2016 and 2022.
 - I enjoy doing things the right way!
-- Very systematic person.
-Always trying to look at the bigger picture and optimize for the long run instead of pursuing short term gains.
+- Always looking at the bigger picture and optimizing for the long run rather than pursuing short term gains.
 - Like to learn new programming languages and frameworks.